Best Selling Gifts

 See What's New

-Here are a few ways to shine His light in the midst of holiday stress:
+Here arefour ways to shine His light in the midst of holiday stress:

 1. Recite Scripture.
-Even in our busiest moments, we can control our thoughts - so why not fill every empty second with Scripture about the risen Lord?
+Even in our busiest moments, we can control our thoughts—so why not fill every empty second with Scripture about the risen Lord?
 Luke 24: 5-6 (NIV) states “Why do you look for the living among the dead?
 He is not here; he has risen!”
 1 Peter 1:3 (NIV) states “Praise be to the God and Father of our Lord Jesus Christ!
 In his great mercy he has given us new birth into a living hope through the resurrection of Jesus Christ from the dead.”
 Both of these are great verses to keep in mind throughout the special day.
+Recite these Scriptures to yourself, or share them with others who may need a reminder to work through the stress and focus on the meaning of Easter.

 2. Pray.
 Let’s breathe this year.
-Just the simple act of finding a quiet place to spend a few moments with Jesus can refocus our thoughts and get us back on track.
+Just the simple act of finding a quiet place to spend a few moments in prayer with Jesus can refocus our thoughts and get us back on track.

 3. Bible Journaling.
-Bible journaling is a fun activity that can bring adults and kids to the table to focus on the Word while working with stickers, washi tape, stamps and paint.
+Bible journaling is a fun, faith-filled activity that can bring adults and kids to the table to focus on the Word while working with stickers, washi tape, stamps and paint.

 4. Share the Love.
 1 John 3:15:16 (ESV) states, “By this we know love, that he laid down his life for us, and we ought to lay down our lives for the brothers.”
 Maybe it’s time to extend a little grace to someone in your family.
 Let them know they are loved and open your heart to forgive and forget.